Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 Those still matter.

-But with AI products, buyers should also ask:
-* What judgments is this product making on my behalf?
-* Are those judgments good?
-* Are they consistent?
-* Are they aligned with my business?
-* Can I inspect or shape them?
-* What happens when the AI is uncertain?
-* Does the product preserve trust when it fails?
-* Does it make my team sharper or lazier?
-* Is the product encoding best practice, or just producing plausible noise?
+But with AI products, buyers should also ask: What judgments is this product making on my behalf?
+Are those judgments good, consistent, and aligned with my business?
+Can I inspect or shape them?
+What happens when the AI is uncertain?
+Does it preserve trust when it fails?
+Does it make my team sharper or lazier?
+Is it encoding best practice, or just producing plausible noise?

 In other words, the question is no longer just "what features does this software have?"

-It is also: **"What worldview is this software asking me to adopt?"**
+It is also: "What worldview is this software asking me to adopt?"

 That is a very different procurement question.